TheSuperHackers/GeneralsControlBar/ControlBarProZH/ReleaseUnpacked/ReadMe.txt

 - Changed textures next to money text and gen power window title texts

 v1.2:
-- Compressed all TGA textures to DDS DXT5 to cut 75% GPU memory
+- Added DDS DXT formats for all textures
 - Added new Quit Menu for Single Player
+- Decreased faction icon sizes in Upgrades Window
 - Decreased font sizes in 720, 900, 1440, 2160 presets
 - Increased font size of group numbers
 - Fixed scroll list box text sizes in Disconnect and Diplomacy Window
 - Fixed position of Available Gen Points number
-- Improved batch scripts to toggle Addon on and off
+- Improved batch scripts that can toggle this Addon on and off